Sindhu-Sekar/MavenCodingChallenge/README.md

 CodingChallengeTest.java - Junit class which has a list of test cases to run the program against.
 I used Junit 5 for TDD programming.

 Steps to run the program:
-1. Clone the above repository with the master branch and open it in any Java IDE.
+1. Clone the above repository with the master branch and import it in any Java IDE as a maven project.
 3. Run App.java to enter the digits to find the next highest number in the sequence.
 No command line argument needed.
-4. Run NextHighestNumberTests.java to run the Junit test cases.
+4. Run CodingChallengeTest.java to run the Junit test cases.

 Algorithm used:
 1. Find the first x position from right where the value is less than the one next to it.